seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

-### Modifying the configuration file of the FAAS Scheduler
+### Modifying the Configuration File of the FAAS Scheduler

 Being the middle component between the SeaTable server and the Python Runner, the FAAS Scheduler's configuration must be added the addresses of both.